Palo Alto Networks (PANW) Received its Third Buy in a Row

-After Truist Financial and Credit Suisse gave Palo Alto Networks (NYSE: PANW) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Ittai Kidron assigned a Buy rating to Palo Alto Networks yesterday and set a price target of $420.00.
-The company’s shares closed last Monday at $384.35, close to its 52-week high of $403.00.
+After Truist Financial and Credit Suisse gave Palo Alto Networks (NYSE: PANW) a Buy rating last month, the company received another Buy, this time from Robert W. Baird.
+Analyst Jonathan Ruykhaver maintained a Buy rating on Palo Alto Networks yesterday and set a price target of $425.00.
+The company’s shares closed last Tuesday at $377.86, close to its 52-week high of $403.00.

-According to TipRanks.com, Kidron is a top 25 analyst with an average return of 44.3% and a 78.0% success rate.
-Kidron covers the Technology sector, focusing on stocks such as Zoom Video Communications, CrowdStrike Holdings, and Slack Technologies.
+According to TipRanks.com, Ruykhaver is a 5-star analyst with an average return of 33.4% and a 70.7% success rate.
+Ruykhaver covers the Technology sector, focusing on stocks such as CrowdStrike Holdings, Cloudflare, and Proofpoint.

-Currently, the analyst consensus on Palo Alto Networks is a Strong Buy with an average price target of $422.91, which is a 7.8% upside from current levels.
+Currently, the analyst consensus on Palo Alto Networks is a Strong Buy with an average price target of $437.08, implying a 15.6% upside from current levels.
 In a report issued on February 8, BTIG also maintained a Buy rating on the stock with a $460.00 price target.

 See today’s analyst top recommended stocks >>